mathspp/mathspp/pages/02.blog/04.twitter-threads/beautiful_is_better_than_ugly/item.md

 But they also matter in mathematics and programming, and don't let anyone tell you otherwise!

 Do you feel the same? 👇🗨️

+---

+This thread ties in nicely with the [Pydon't about the Zen of Python][pydont-zen], where I go over the point of the Zen of Python as a whole.

+[pydont-zen]: /blog/pydonts/pydont-disrespect-the-zen-of-python